bozboz/luigi/readme.md

 > - Update transform-property mixin - replaced the **transition** attribute to **transform** and remove the vendor-prefix
 > - Update the transition mixin - removed **delay** attribute
 > - Add info for the new gradient-radial mixin (usage: @include gradient-radial(farthest-corner, circle, center center, rgba(255,0,0,0.5), #333, orange))
+> - Update default vars to include vendors and new breakpoints
+> - Modular classes are now slient placeholders

 #Luigi